fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/filter_tree/tas/agency/federal_account.md

         Defines how many levels of descendants to return under each node.
 For example, depth=0 will return a flat array, while depth=2 will populate the children array of each top level node with that node's children and grandchildren.
 The actual depth of each tree may be less than the value of depth if returned nodes have no children.
-Negative values are treated as zero.
+Negative values are treated as infinite, returning all descendants.

         + `filter` (optional, string)

         Restricts results to nodes with a `id` or `description` matching the filter string.
 If depth is